Amos-Chen98/Yicheng-Chen/content/home/skills.md

 title: Skills
 subtitle: subtitle1
-* This is the body part1
+main: This is the body part1
-* This is the body part1
+# * This is the body part1
 subtitle: subtitle2
-* This is the body part2
+main: This is the body part2

 # Showcase personal skills or business features.